MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-to-receive-and-convert-electronic-documents.md

 ---
-title: Receive and Convert Electronic Documents
+title: Receive and convert electronic documents
-description: This topic describes how to receive electronic documents directly from trading partners or from an OCR service.
+description: This article describes how to receive electronic documents directly from trading partners or from an OCR service.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: al
 ms.search.keywords: null
 ms.search.form: '189, 190, 191'
-ms.date: 06/23/2021
+ms.date: 03/20/2024
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# <a name="receive-and-convert-electronic-documents"></a>Receive and Convert Electronic Documents
+# Receive and convert electronic documents

 > [!NOTE]
 > The content in this article is only applicable for versions of Dynamics 365 Business Central that were released before 2023 release wave 2.
 In 2023 release wave 2, new functionality for E-Documents is included.
 To learn more, see [Set up e-documents](finance-how-setup-edocuments.md).